-Monday 23rd March saw the the government-backed Coronavirus Business Interruption Scheme (CBILS) open for applications.
+The government-backed Coronavirus Business Interruption Scheme (CBILS) is now open for applications.
 Smaller UK businesses can apply for facilities of up to £5 million through over 40 accredited lenders.

-- The CBILS scheme is available to businesses that are UK-based in their activity with a turnover of less than £45m per year.
+- CBILS is available to businesses that are UK-based in their activity with a turnover of less than £45 million per year.

-- You should have a proposal that would be considered viable had the virus not hit, and lenders must believe that the cash could help your business escape short-to-medium term troubles.
+- You should have a proposal that a lender would have considered viable had the virus not hit.

 - Smaller businesses from all sectors can apply for the full amount of the facility, but there are some exceptions*.

-CBILS is available through 40+ accredited lenders and partners listed on the British Business Bank website.
-In the first instance, businesses should approach their own provider – ideally via the lender’s website.
+CBILS is available through more than 40 accredited lenders and partners listed on the British Business Bank website.
+In the first instance, you should approach your own provider – ideally via the lender’s website.

-They may also consider approaching other lenders if they are unable to access the finance they need.
-Businesses are encouraged to apply directly via the lender’s website, as telephone lines might be busy and branches may have limited capacity because of the outbreak.
+You may also consider approaching other lenders if you are unable to access the finance you need.
+You are encouraged to apply directly via the lender’s website, as telephone lines might be busy and branches may have limited capacity because of the outbreak.